The Problem

 However, they did not increase the maximum *percent* of care expenses that can be claimed, which is currently capped between 25% for those earning less than $25,000 per year to 15% for those earning more than $50,000.
 Such a low cap makes it almost impossible for families to access the full amount of the credit.

-To allow more working families to benefit from the increase that lawmakers passed last session, we need to increase the percent of care expenses that can be claimed with the CDCTC.
+To allow more working families to benefit from the increase that lawmakers passed last session, we need to raise the cap to increase the percent of care expenses that can be claimed with the CDCTC.
 We should raise the cap to range between 50% of care expenses for those earning less than $150,000 and 20% for those earning over $225,000.

 Helping families afford to enroll their keiki in child care programs also reaps benefits for their parents and our community in other ways:

-• Additionally, early learning programs facilitate the academic and social development of young children and should be supported.
-Research on the benefits of quality early learning programs indicates that for every $1 invested in such opportunities, society saves $4 to $8 on remedial classes, special education, welfare programs, and criminal justice costs.
+Research on the benefits of quality early learning programs indicates that for every $1 invested in quality learning programs, society saves $4 to $8 on remedial classes, special education, welfare programs, and criminal justice costs.